top of page

 All of you surely know that you are God's temple and that his Spirit lives in you.
 (1Cor.3:16, CEV)

-When Christ’s mother, Mart, was about to give birth to him, she sought a place of shelter with her husband Joseph.
+When Christ’s mother, Mary, was about to give birth to him, she sought a place of shelter with her husband Joseph.
 The two approached an inn, but no room was found for them (Lk.
 2:7).
 This was used to illustrate that the physical priesthood and the nation of Israel at that time would reject the coming Messiah by not making any room for him in their hearts.
-Also, by refusing to allow Mary to give birth in the inn reflected in a way, that the religious ruling class and scholars would not make room in their hearts for the coming Messiah, with the odd exception.
+Also, refusing to allow Mary to give birth in the inn reflected a way that the religious ruling class and scholars would not make room in their hearts for the coming Messiah, with the odd exception.

 Verse 35: On the next day, when he departed, he took out two denarii, gave them to the innkeeper, and said to him, ‘Take care of him; and whatever more you spend, when I come again, I will repay you.’